Ahuntsic station (Exo): Overview

 Two untitled murals by Sylvain Bouthillette are located outside the headhouse.

-The station marked the transition between the electrified and non-electrified portions of the Mascouche line.
+Until 2020, the station marked the transition between the electrified and non-electrified portions of the Mascouche line.
 Exo's ALP-45DP dual-mode electro-diesel locomotives transitioned from electric to diesel mode as they continued north along the line.

-Future

-As of May 2020, most trips on the Mascouche line terminate at Ahuntsic due to the ongoing conversion of the Deux-Montagnes line into the mainline of the Réseau express métropolitain (REM) rapid transit system.
-Once the REM mainline is completed sometime in mid-2025, a new station called will open, expressly designed to ensure smooth transfer of users between the Mascouche line and the REM, and replacing Ahuntsic station as the line's new terminus.
+Between May 2020 and January 2026, most trips on the Mascouche line terminated at Ahuntsic due to the ongoing conversion of the Deux-Montagnes line into the mainline of the Réseau express métropolitain (REM) rapid transit system.
+On January 12, 2026, a new station called opened, expressly designed to ensure smooth transfer of users between the Mascouche line and the REM, and replacing Ahuntsic station as the line's new terminus.